Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

 “I answered well, but still didn’t pass.”

-Most of the time, the issue is LP alignment, not experience level.
+In most cases, the issue is Leadership Principle misalignment, not experience level.

 The 16 Amazon Leadership Principles (Interview-Focused)